w314/notes/javaNotes/javaQA.md

 ### 1.7 What is the difference between the JDM, JRE, and JVM?

+`JDK` `Java Development Kit` contains `JRE` and development tools like compiler, debugger, documentation tools.

+`JRE` (`Java Runtime Environment`) contains `JVM` and runtime libraries.

+`JVM` (`Java Virtual Machine`) runs compiled bytecode in a virtual environment that is same accross every platform.
+However you need JVM that is specific to the operating system.
+It uses `JIT` `Just In Time` compiler to turn that bytecode to machine code.

-- `JVM` Programs that are written in Java are executed utilizing the Java Virtual Machine (JVM).
-The JVM is a special program that knows how to execute the programs that you write in Java
+- `JVM` (`Java Virtual Machine`) The JVM is a special program that knows how to execute the programs that you write in Java, Java programs are execute in the JVM.
+Each operating system has its own JVM.
-- `JRE` In order to run Java code, you also need a Java Runtime Environment (JRE), which contains all the runtime libraries that your code will be calling and using.
-The JRE contains the JVM within it
+- `JRE` (`Java Runtime Environment`) contains all the runtime libraries that your code will be calling and using.
+The JRE contains the JVM within it.
-- `JDK`: JDK - Java Development Kit, which provides developer tools like a compiler, debugger, documentation tools, and other command-line utilities.
+- `JDK` (`Java Development Kit`) provides developer tools like a compiler, debugger, documentation tools, and other command-line utilities.
 The JDK also has a JRE inside of it

 ### 1.8 What is a conditional statement?

+`Conditional statement` is a statement that uses a Boolean expressions and only executes the a block of statement if the Boolean expression returns `true`.

+- if
+- switch
+- while
+- do-while

 ### 1.9 Explain the different kinds of loops you can create and use in a program.

+`Loops` are java statements that allow for the repeated execution of the same statement or block of statements.

 ```java
 // FOR loop